elsassph/haxe-modular/readme.md

 with its own NPM dependencies, you will load the dependencies first, then the Haxe module.

 **Important:**
+- again, this is when running in the browser; you don't need that for nodejs!
 - all the NPM dependencies have to be moved into these NPM bundles,
 - do not run Browserify on the Haxe-JS files!